 The Adjutant General”

-In late June or July, the family received a second message from the War Department.
+In July, the family received a second message from the War Department.

 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, Private Wilfred R. Willis had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.

 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 When they received these messages, they had no idea that he had already died as a Prisoner of War.
 It is not known when his parents learned of his death, but at some point, they received this telegram.